 Pre-Application Forms are reviewed by TACA staff and the TACA Grants Committee to determine if the applicant organization meets the eligibility criteria.
 Based upon the Pre-Application Process, organizations that submitted a Pre-Application Form will be notified of their eligibility to apply for a Catalyst Grant.
 Eligible organizations will subsequently be given access to the Full Application.

-The full application is comprised of three primary components: (1) evaluative criteria narratives, (2) application attachments, and (3) the SMU DataArts Cultural Data Profile Survey.
+The full application is comprised of two primary components: (1) evaluative criteria narratives, and (2) application attachments, and (3) the SMU DataArts Cultural Data Profile Survey.

 Evaluative Criteria Narratives